ME290s-Project/Rocket_simulation/README.md

 * other related files are in @Lander folder
 * More details, please see https://hjreachability.github.io/beacls/

+# Using CORA and AROC
+* See test folder

 # other MPC examples
 see MPCexample folder